isomerpages/psd-goc/_get-started/What's the difference between the tools?.md

 </ul>
 <blockquote>
 <p>Sudden death and loss of mental capacity can happen to any of us.
 Don't
 wait till it's too late.
-Plan your legacy today with one of the four tools above.</p>
+Plan your legacy today.</p>
 </blockquote>
 <p></p>